AlienVault-OTX/OTX-Apps-TAXII/README.md

 discovery_path=/taxii-discovery-service/
 uri=/taxii-data
 ```
-- While in the vast majority of cases {Example: _Soltra Edge Taxii Server_} the _discovery_path_ and _uri_ can be used interchangeablely as the post_request captured independent of destination, there are some case where it does matter {Example: _DHS AIS Taxii inbox'ing(push)_}.
+- While in the vast majority of cases the _discovery_path_ and _uri_ can be used interchangeablely as the post_request captured is independent of the destination.

+  {Example: _Soltra Edge Taxii Server_}

+  However there are some case where it does matter:

+ {Example: _DHS AIS Taxii inbox'ing(push)_}

-- In the rare cases where it does matter, you will need to looking at the TAXII Server's collection_info to find the path needed.
+- In the rare cases where it does matter, you will need to look at the TAXII Server's collection_info to find the path needed.